Mirinda Logo

 Mirinda Logo History

 Mirinda is a very active, upbeat brand.
-Over 50 years of its existence, many visual signs have changed.
-However, successful associations, for example, a circle, having arisen once, were transferred from logo to logo.
+Over its 50-year history, many visual signs have changed.
+However, once formed, successful associations, for example, a circle, were transferred from logo to logo.

 What is Mirinda?